 Within their first year, students will need to complete 40 hours of volunteer time and 8 hours of additional training.

-*Students will attend live class field trips, plus other live small-group, outdoor, masked, socially-distanced events: nature walks, gatherings to see Master Naturalist projects, and opportunities to earn volunteer hours—all following current health guidelines.
+*Students will attend live class field trips, plus other live small-group, outdoor events: nature walks, gatherings to see Master Naturalist projects, and opportunities to earn volunteer hours—all following current health guidelines.

 How to Be Selected